SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Configuring_components/Template_Editor.md

    - *Hovering*: The action will be executed when a user hovers the mouse pointer over the tool<!--RN 34761-->.

    - *Is loading*: The action will be executed when the component is loading<!--RN 34859-->.
+Only available for grid components.

 1. When you have chosen a state, select *Yes* or *No*.